LukeHaberkamp/2D-Pose-Estimation/README.md

 # "Validity of single-leg squat kinematics determined by an artificial intelligence, human pose estimation model" Colab Code
 The code features an implementation of OpenPose which can be found at https://github.com/CMU-Perceptual-Computing-Lab/openpose

-By using OpenPose, x and y pixel coordinates can be extracted to calculate 2D kinematics
+By using OpenPose, 2D kinematics can be calculated
 ## Prerequisites
 The code implements OpenPose to calculate lower body kinematics in Google Colab, which is a free virtual Jupyter notebook environment in the cloud.
 Therefore, the user does not need any local installation.